John Evelyn: Works

-Evelyn's Diary remained unpublished as a manuscript until 1818.
+John Evelyn's Diary remained unpublished as a manuscript until 1818.
 It is in a quarto volume containing 700 pages, covering the years between 1641 and 1697, and is continued in a smaller book – which brings the narrative down to within three weeks of its author's death.
 Despite entries going back to 1641, Evelyn only actually started writing his diary much later, relying on almanacs and accounts of other people for many of the previous events.
 A selection from this was edited by William Bray, with the permission of the Evelyn family, in 1818, under the title of Memoirs illustrative of the Life and Writings of John Evelyn, comprising his Diary from 1641 to 1705/6, and a Selection of his Familiar Letters.
 Other editions followed, including those of H. B. Wheatley (1879) and Austin Dobson (3 vols, 1906).
 The modern edition is by Guy de la Bédoyère, who has also edited Evelyn's correspondence with Samuel Pepys.

 Evelyn's active mind produced many other works, and although many of these have been overshadowed by the famous Diary they are of considerable interest.
 They include: